• Skip to primary navigation

 To use, defrost in the fridge or microwave, then tip it into a saucepan or large frying pan and heat gently until piping hot.

-Why not pin this recipe for pad thai noodles so you can make it later.
+Why not pin this recipe for pad Thai noodles to one of your Pinterest boards so you can find it easily?
+Just click on the image below.

 Pad Thai Noodles with Chicken and Shrimp